seyyah/me/awesome.md

 - **Scaling** Ruby Apps to 1000 Requests per Minute - A Beginner's Guide: <http://www.nateberkopec.com/2015/07/29/scaling-ruby-apps-to-1000-rpm.html>
 - auditing and performance metrics for Progressive Web Apps https://github.com/GoogleChrome/lighthouse
 - The coach helps you find performance problems on your web page.
 Think of the coach as a modern version of YSlow.
 The coach will give advice of how your page can be faster: https://github.com/sitespeedio/coach
+- Sitespeed.io is an open source tool (Apache License Version 2.0) that helps you analyze your website speed and performance based on performance best practices and timing metrics.  https://github.com/sitespeedio/sitespeed.io https://www.sitespeed.io/

 ## Security, Monitoring
 - Automatic SQL injection and database takeover tool http://sqlmap.org https://github.com/sqlmapproject/sqlmap